imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Avoid fluo colors.

 ###Attendees (via streaming)
-* Verify you are connected to a power electrical supply.
-* Fully charge your notebook's battery.
+* Foresee a possible power outage: fully charge your notebook's battery / own an [uninterruptible Power Supply (UPS)](https://en.wikipedia.org/wiki/Uninterruptible_power_supply).
-* Verify your date/time in your computer is correct.
+* Verify your date and time in your computer is correct.
 * Verify your time-zone.
 ISKM2017's official hour is UTC-03:00.
 * Verify that you are out of malware & virus.
 * Test your audio card / webcam.
 * Defragment your hard disk.
+* Install Mozilla Firefox® or update it to the latest version as possible.
 * Verify that your hard disk (where your browser is installed) have -at least- 10 GB of free space available.
 * Between speakers/sessions, **clear your browser's cache**.
 * Avoid open a `"New Private Window"` (Mozilla Firefox®) to access the streaming event. _You will be kicked up_.